Homelessness Reduction Act and HOPE worldwide

 The Act was sponsored by Bob Blackman MP (left).
 Our Director of Homeless services, Rob Payne (right) caught up with him at a Westminster Policy Forum in early 2018.
 In his address to the forum, Mr Blackman outlined the last fifty years of the fight against homelessness in the UK.
 He spoke about how every case is unique and explained that the aim of the new Act is to create culture change within councils so that council staff will now be asking single homeless people ‘How can we help?’ rather than going through checklists to prove that the council has no duty to help most of them.

-The Homelessness Reduction Act (HRA) was implemented in April 2018.
-It is the most significant change to homelessness law in 40 years.
-Two Step is currently working with several Local authorities and homelessness prevention services including the No First Night Out project (City of London, Hackney and Tower Hamlets) and New Routes (East London Housing Partnership) that are working in support of Local Authorities to implement the Act.
+The Homelessness Reduction Act (HRA) was implemented in April 2018 and is the most significant change to homelessness law in 40 years.
+Two Step is currently working with several Local authorities and homelessness prevention services to help implement the Act.